This post may contain affiliate links. Please see our privacy policy.

 - You can make it ahead and reheat it or let it come to room temperature.

-- Canned sweet corn - Any brand will do.
+- Canned sweet corn—Any brand will do.

 - Granulated sugar adds a little sweetness to the dish.

-I also wish I offered it throughout the year so it wouldn’t be a new food each year to my kids.
-So many holiday foods are new foods for children.
-I know at my house they see corn pudding, stuffing, roasted turkey, and cranberry sauce only once per year.
-For more cautious eaters, we shouldn’t expect them to eat food they’ve seen for the first time or haven’t seen in 364 days.
+For more cautious eaters and picky eaters, we shouldn’t expect them to eat food they’ve seen for the first time or haven’t seen in 364 days.
 Then, we add on the pressure and excitement of the day!
 Honestly, I don’t see why we think our kids will eat anything on Thanksgiving!

 - Involving kids in the kitchen also helps with food acceptance.
 My daughter was so happy to crack the eggs and mix the ingredients.
 She was proud of serving it to her siblings and, of course, had to try her masterpiece.
+Cooking with kids can feel overwhelming, so we have some simple tips for cooking with kids for you.

-Honestly, I haven't tested the recipe with creamed corn.
-But I think it will work as long as you decrease the amount of milk to 1 ¼ cups.
+Honestly, I haven’t tested the recipe with creamed corn.
+But I think it will work as long as you decrease the amount of milk to 1 1/4 cups.

 Yes, just thaw the corn before adding it to the egg mixture.